Banjara Hills: Transport

-TSRTC connects Banjara hills to parts of Hyderabad like Dilsukhnagar, Koti, Ghatkesar, and Khairtabad.
+TSRTC connects Banjara hills to parts of Hyderabad like Dilsukhnagar, Koti, Ghatkesar, and Khairatabad.
 New flyovers have eased traffic congestion towards this suburb.
-The closest MMTS train station is at Khairtabad.
+The closest MMTS train station is at Khairatabad.
 This suburb has a good road network, with roads being renovated constantly to accommodate high traffic during peak hours.

 Localities

 Somajiguda, Errammanzil Colony, Srinagar Colony, G.S Colony, Panjagutta and Jubilee Hills are nearby / adjacent areas.